-In a declared state of emergency, it is illegal to sell necessary goods or services at increased prices.
-If you believe a business or individual is price gouging, call the Attorney General's Office at 1-866-9-NO-SCAM (1-866-966-7226).
+In a declared State of Emergency, it is illegal to sell necessary goods or services at increased prices.
+If you believe a business or individual is price gouging, call the Attorney General's Office at 1-866-9-NO-SCAM (1-866-966-7226), visit MyFloridaLegal.com, or download the "No Scam" App.